aurorasmiles/WorldGuardDocs/source/regions/claiming.rst

 * **Maximum region volume:** Unless the player has the ``worldguard.region.unlimited`` permission, the volume of a claim must not exceed the ``regions.max-claim-volume`` configuration.
 * **Overwrite prevention:** The region to be claimed cannot replace an existing one with the same name.
 * **Overlap prevention:** The region to be claimed cannot overlap another region that the player is not an owner of.
 * **Overlap only owned:** If ``regions.claim-only-inside-existing-regions`` is enabled, the region must overlap another region that the player is an owner of.
-Note that the region to be claimed does *not* need to be fully contained within another region (see `WORLDGUARD-2689 <https://dev.enginehub.org/youtrack/issue/WORLDGUARD-2689>`_).
+Note that the region to be claimed does *not* need to be fully contained within another region (see `Issue #753 <https://github.com/EngineHub/WorldGuard/issues/753>`_).

 .. note::
-    At this time, polygonal regions are not supported.
-See `WORLDGUARD-3173 <https://dev.enginehub.org/youtrack/issue/WORLDGUARD-3173>`_.
+    At this time, polygonal regions are not fully supported.
+See `Issue #1537 <https://github.com/EngineHub/WorldGuard/issues/1537>`_.

 Other Commands
 ==============